nmandery/rout3serv/crates/README.md

 ## til3serv

-Experimental tileserver to be used with Web maps in Web-Mercator projection.
+Tileserver to be used with Web maps in Web-Mercator projection.

 **DRAFT**